tt

 Today’s Scripture Reading

-These scripture readings relate to the Eata Readings (Exiles) in Celtic Daily Prayer, volume 2
+These Scripture Readings relate to the Aidan Readings (In the Shadow of Aidan) in Celtic Daily Prayer, Volume 1

 Today’s Meditation